 Part of the assembly time is unpacking the bike, which is shipped bracketed in thick Styrofoam and wrapped with industrial-grade clear wrapping to prevent damage in traffic.

 The remainder is screwing in the components, including the front and rear foot stabilizers, threading the pedals, and installing the console and handle arms.
-If you have experience putting together fitness equipment, you can probably even do it faster than 30-minutes.

 How loud is the Echo Bike?